Holidays and Absence during Term Time

 If your child is absent from school for any reason please let us know as soon as possible on the first day of absence.
 Please telephone the school office before 10am.

 You can report your child's absence with the ParentMail App.
 Follow this link to find out more: https://www.parentmail.co.uk/help/parenthelp/applications/absence-reporting/

 Please ensure you enter a reason under additional info, for example time of appointment / type of sickness / when they are expected to return to school / whether they will be requiring a school lunch etc.

-This must not be used in place of the holiday request forms, all holidays must be requested using the holiday request form and submitted to school via the office.
+This must not be used in place of Leave of Absence Forms, all holidays must be requested using a Leave of Absence Form and submitted to school via the office.